John Carter (Virginia colonial secretary): Death and legacy

 Carter died on July 31, 1742, although Governor William Gooch did not specify the precise location of his death when informing the Board of Trade of the now-vacant position.
-His sons Charles and Edward were underage and had been at William Yates' school in Gloucester County.
-They became wards of their uncle Landon Carter (with their orphaned cousin Robert Carter Nicholas) and would be enrolled at the College of William and Mary in Williamsburg by 1755.
+His widow, the former Elizabeth Hill Carter, remarried to burgess Bowler Cocke (1696-1711).
+However, Cocke did not become the guardian of Carter's underage sons, Charles and Edward who had been at William Yates' school in Gloucester County.
+Instead, they became wards of their uncle Landon Carter (with their orphaned cousin Robert Carter Nicholas) and would be enrolled at the College of William and Mary in Williamsburg by 1755.

 The exact location of this man's burial is unknown.
 He may have been buried at Shirley Plantation, or at the Westover parish church, for no record of his burial exists at Christ Church in Lancaster County whose building he supervised but which would be rebuilt.
 Corotoman is now noted by a historical marker but Shirley plantation was restored, on the National Register of Historic Places, and hosts tours.
 Descendants also operate a winery adjacent to that estate house.
 The Carter Family letterbook and some other family papers are held by the University of Virginia library.
 The British Library maintains his appointment as secretary of state, and Governor William Gooch's notification to the Board of Trade of the secretary's death.